mirror/dd-wrt/src/linux/universal/linux-6.6/fs/apfs/README.rst

 If you make use of the write support, expect data corruption.
 Please report any issues that you find, but I can't promise a quick resolution at this stage.

-Encryption is not yet implemented even in read-only mode.
+Encryption is not yet implemented even in read-only mode, and neither are fusion drives.

 Build
 =====